- Business Office

 - Enable students to apply their academic knowledge outside of the classroom

 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
-Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths and give employers the opportunity to guide and evaluate talent.
+Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering and give employers the opportunity to guide and evaluate talent.
 Interested students should visit with their faculty advisor prior to registering for an internship via Handshake.
 The Career Center can assist with further questions.
 Internships are available to students in all majors.
-The universal course number 390 identifies internships for credit in all departments.
+The universal course number 390 identifies academic internships in all departments.
 Each department determines the amount of credit allowed for the fulfillment of majors and minors.
-Students may enroll for a minimum of 1 semester credit per term, reaching a maximum of 8 semester credits permitted toward degree and graduation requirements.
+Students may enroll for a minimum of 1 semester credit per term, reaching a maximum of 12 semester credits permitted toward degree and graduation requirements.

 Practicums differ from internships in that they provide on-the-job training for a specific profession.
 Some programs require practicums as a demonstration of mastery and/or the licensing requirements of outside agencies.
 Required practicums are arranged by departments and supervised by qualified faculty as well as trained and/or licensed or certified professionals at the placement site.
 A required practicum is typically assigned a 490-499 course number.